benbrignell/principles.design/README.md

 Please note: This repo is a work in progress, I've pushed it public for performance testing and feedback.
 Feel free to report any bugs or issues.
 Feedback welcome.
 Just remember it's not finished.
 [There's stuff on the roadmap… ](https://github.com/benbrignell/principles.design/issues)

 # Contributing

-## Add an example
-There are two ways to contribute.
 You don't need to be able to code but you will need a (free) [GitHub](https://github.com) account in order to contribute.

 ## Contributing
 ### Adding an example